Self-similar fractals and common hypercyclicity

-Throughout this section, $X$ is a Fréchet sequence space with $F$-norm $\|\cdot\|$ and such that the space $c_{00}(\NN)=\Span(e_i)_{i\in\NN}$ of sequences with finite support is dense in $X$.
+We also assume that the space $c_{00}=\Span(e_i)_{i\in\NN_0}$ of sequences with finite support is dense in $X$.
 Notice that $\|\cdot\|$ is not necessarily homogeneous (see \cite{Rolewicz:book} for more details on $F$-spaces), but we are still allowed to use the inequality

 We consider $I\subset \RR_+$ a compact interval and $\big(w(a)\big)_{a\in I}$ a family of positive weights such that the induced family of weighted backward shifts $(B_{w(a)})_{a\in I}$ acting on $X$ is continuous.
-Let us fix $d\in\NN^*$ and equip $X^d$ with the $F$-norm
+Let us fix $d\in\NN$ and equip $X^d$ with the $F$-norm